gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 # Data Reading and Writing using DataFrames

-In this workshop we will work with [Apache Spark](https://spark.apache.org/) DataFrames and Spark SQL.
+In this workshop we will use [Apache Spark](https://spark.apache.org/) DataFrames and Spark SQL to work with (semi-)structured data.

 We assume that the **Data Platform** described [here](../01-environment) is running and accessible.

-The same data as in the [Object Storage Workshop](../02-object-storage/README.md) will be used.
+The same flight and airport data as in the [Object Storage Workshop](../02-object-storage/README.md) will be used.
 We will show later how to re-upload the files, if you no longer have them available.

 We assume that you have done Workshop 3 **Getting Started using Spark RDD and DataFrames**, where you have learnt how to use Spark from either `pyspark`, Apache Zeppelin or Jupyter Notebook.